b08902005/ItC-python-hw/README.md

 ```
 python3 main.py --start-date 2019-01-01 --end-date 2019-11-04 --output output.csv
 ```
-will give you a CSV file `output.csv` that contains every announcement from 2019/01/01 to 2019/11/04.
+gives you a CSV file `output.csv` that contains every announcement from 2019/01/01 to 2019/11/04.